voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

             """You can optionally implement this method to configure a button or icon in the App that triggers this operator.

-            By default the operator only appears in the operator brower (unless it is unlisted).
+            By default the operator only appears in the operator browser (unless it is unlisted).

             Returns: